RMIT-COSC1127-1125-AI23-2/AI23-DOC/FAQ-PROJECTS.md

 All it means is that the other players in the game are acting randomly, with no bias towards any action: all legal actions have the same chance of being executed.
 For example, if player 2 has three legal moves: left, down and up, then it will choose left with 33% chances, down with 33% chances and up with 33% chances.

 ## The resyult of the feedback autograder with graphics and without graphics are very different!
-My system works without graphics buimes out with graphics and I lose all games, why?
+My system works without graphics but times out with graphics and I lose all games, why?

 When you run it with graphics, it's just running out of time because it takes a while for the games to display.
 No need to worry, we will be grading _without_ graphics so it will not timeout for that reason (if you just run `python autograder.py` without specifying a question, it runs without graphics as default).
 The graphics are just there so you can see the behaviour of your agents more clearly.